arzafran/style-structures/README.md

-# Less Structures
+# Less Structures (also SASS but you know..)
-3 structures to kick start you less-based project
+3 structures to kick start you LESS or SASS based project

 Based on the patterns described [here](http://modernweb.com/2014/04/14/organizing-your-css-code-for-preprocessors/), I've chosen three structures that looks better IMHO.